 Degree of Freedom

 Degrees of freedom are commonly discussed in relation to chi-square and other forms of hypothesis testing statistics.
 It is important to calculate the degree(s) of freedom when determining the significance of a chi square statistic and the validity of the null hypothesis.
 It is obvious that the theoretical frequencies need not necessarily be equal to the observed frequencies.
 If they are equal, one could perhaps conclude that there is no relationship between the two variables.
 If they are not equal, the question is, "Is the difference between the observed and expected frequencies statistically significant?"
-To answer this question, we use a statistic called Alternate Text (chi-square).
+To answer this question, we use a statistic called (chi-square).
 It has a parameter called degrees of freedom.
-The values of Alternate Text for n degrees of freedom can be obtained from chi-square table.
-It has been shown in statistics and probability theory that the random variable Alternate Text has Alternate Textdistribution with (n- 1) degrees of freedom.
-The Oij and Eij are the observed and theoretical frequencies in the ijth cell; Alternate Text = N. In the case of r * c contingency table, the degrees of freedom is given by (r — 1) * (c— 1) where r and c are the numbers of rows and columns respectively.
-Thus the Alternate Text is equal to the sum over all cells of the squared differences between the observed and expected frequencies divided by the expected frequencies.
-We will reject the null hypothesis (in an analysis of 2*2 contingency table) at 0.05 level if the computed value of Alternate Text is greater than the critical value of the chi-square (that is, 3.841); The critical values can be obtained from the Chi square table.
-For the data given in the above Table, the Alternate Text is given by:
+The values of for n degrees of freedom can be obtained from chi-square table.
+It has been shown in statistics and probability theory that the random variable has distribution with (n- 1) degrees of freedom.
+The Oij and Eij are the observed and theoretical frequencies in the ijth cell; = N. In the case of r * c contingency table, the degrees of freedom is given by (r — 1) * (c— 1) where r and c are the numbers of rows and columns respectively.
+Thus the is equal to the sum over all cells of the squared differences between the observed and expected frequencies divided by the expected frequencies.
+We will reject the null hypothesis (in an analysis of 2*2 contingency table) at 0.05 level if the computed value of is greater than the critical value of the chi-square (that is, 3.841); The critical values can be obtained from the Chi square table.
+For the data given in the above Table, the is given by:

-Alternate Text = 2.8824 + 1.4848 + 2.8824 + 1.4848
+= 2.8824 + 1.4848 + 2.8824 + 1.4848

-Since Alternate Text (8.7344) is greater than the critical value) of the chi-square for one degree of freedom, 3.814, we will reject the null hypothesis that the variables are independent.
+Since (8.7344) is greater than the critical value) of the chi-square for one degree of freedom, 3.814, we will reject the null hypothesis that the variables are independent.
 This implies that there may be reasons to believe that men and women differ in library use

 9.2 Measures of Association